curlytag

 Commands

-vp check # Format, lint, and type-check
+vp run check # Format, lint, and validate JavaScript style

-vp lint # Lint only
+vp run lint # Lint with Oxlint

-vp test # Run tests once
+vp test --project browser # Run Chromium, Firefox, and WebKit tests once

 Test Layout